J. T. Dunn: Westside Xtreme Wrestling (2016)

 Dunn debuted for German promotion Westside Xtreme Wrestling (wXw) in September 2016, losing to Walter.
 From September 30 to October 2, Dunn and Hero participated in the wXw World Tag Team League as Death by Elbow in the B Block.
-They won two of their matches, defeating Cerberus (Ilja Dragunov and Julian Nero) and the LDRS of the New School (Zack Sabre Jr. and Marty Scurll), but losing to A4 (Absolute Andy and Marius Al-Awani).
+They won two of their matches, defeating Cerberus (Ilja Dragunov and Julian Nero).
+The LDRS of the New School (Zack Sabre Jr. and Marty Scurll), but losing to A4 (Absolute Andy and Marius Al-Awani).
 They finished the tournament with 2 wins and 4 points and did not advance to the final.

 Pro Wrestling Guerrilla (2016)

 Dunn debuted in PWG as part of Death by Elbow at All Star Weekend 12 in a losing effort to the team of Ricochet and Matt Sydal.
 Later at Thirteen, the team unsuccessfully challenged The Young Bucks for the PWG World Tag Team Championship.
 Dunn returned to PWG in December, teaming with Hero and losing to reDRagon (Kyle O'Reilly and Bobby Fish).